The Astrologer (1976 film)

-The Astrologer is a 1976 American drama science-fiction film directed by and starring Craig Denney, and written by his mother, Dorothy June Pidgeon (a relation of Walter Pidgeon).
+The Astrologer is a 1976 American drama science-fiction film directed by and starring Craig Denney, and written by his mother, Dorothy June Pidgeon (no relation to Walter Pidgeon).

 Plot

 In California, Craig Alexander pretends to be a psychic at carnival as a hustle, but then realises that he actually is psychic when he correctly reads a woman's palm.
 She joins his act and picks the pocket of audience members, but tires of it and leaves him after two years.
 Meanwhile, Craig's girlfriend Darrien is missing.

 A rich couple then meet Craig for a picnic in a graveyard and present him with an opportunity to smuggle diamonds in Kenya.
 He takes it up, and soon finds himself in a Kenyan prison.
 The couple bail him out and then all three meet with a tribal leader, bribing him to learn the location of jewels in the jungle.
 They find them, but the man in the couple is bitten by a cobra and dies.
 Craig shoots the snake and leaves with the jewels.
 Another man then offers to give Craig a boat in exchange for a woman, which he accepts.
 However, Craig later shoots that man when he finds him on top of the woman.

 Craig then spends several weeks at sea before arriving in Tahiti, where he tries to sell the jewels at a bar and takes part in a pearl diving scheme.
 While there, he manages to raise enough money to finance his job as a "mystic."

 He then returns to California, where he provides psychic services to the U.S. Navy by helping locate a ship that went missing in the Devil's Triangle.
 Craig becomes rich and famous when a movie based on his life, The Astrologer, is a hit around the world.
 He is also able to locate Darrien in a hotel, finding she has become a sex worker.
 They marry, which makes international headline news, but later argue in a restaurant.
 When she cheats on him, he shoots the other man.
 As Craig's lifestyle begins to deteriorate, his old sidekick from the carnival days tells him: "You're not an astrologer.
 You're an asshole."